 Data analysis

 We performed the analysis using R.[21] The categorical variables are described using frequencies and percentages (age, gender, injury region, crash location, transport vehicle to hospital and GCS).
 Chi-square tests were used to assess crash characteristics associated with drivers of motorcycles versus other drivers.
-We used logistic regression to assess the association of age groups (13-17 years, 18-19 years compared with 20-24 years) and the outcomes severe injury (ISS ≥ 16) and in hospital death.
+We used logistic regression to assess the association of age group (13-17 years and 18-19 years compared with 20-24 years) and the outcomes severe injury (ISS ≥ 16) and in hospital death.
+We conducted a complete case analysis, estimated 95% confidence intervals, and interpreted confidence intervals of differences that excluded no difference as statistically significant.

 Results:

-Table 1 shows descriptive characteristics of young motorcyclists in the three age groups 13-17 years (underage driving age), 18-19 years (early licensure age) and age 20-24 years (post two years of licensure age).
+Table 1 shows descriptive characteristics of the young motorcyclists in the three age groups 13-17 years (underage driving age), 18-19 years (early licensure age) and age 20-24 years (post two years of licensure age).
 There were a total of 37,702 motorcyclists; out of which 8,099 (21.5%) were of age 13-17 years, 8,048 (21.3%) of 18-19 years and 21,555 (57.2%) of age 20-14 years.
 Almost all were males (99.8%).
 Helmet use was very low in all age groups but higher in 20-24 years of age (5%) as compared to 13-17 years of age (2%) and 18-19 years of age (2%).
 The distributions of other variables of interest were similar across groups.
 Midblock was the location of crashes in almost 70% among the three age groups.
 Overall, more than half of motorcyclists had external injuries, about 60% had extremity injuries, and 30% had head injuries.
-More than 2% had severe injuries while less than 2% died.
+More than 2% had severe injuries whereas less than 2% died.